Fine food, drink and warm hospitality

 As executive chef at Poogan’s Porch, Doyle prepares the restaurant’s signature Lowcountry dishes daily, introducing innovative approaches to local favorites.
 Locally sourcing beef and produce from Charleston and its surrounding areas is one big change that Doyle made when joining Poogan’s Porch.
 With each year, he works to refine the food at Poogan’s, making flavor profiles stronger.

 In 2012, Doyle became a partner at Poogan’s Porch.
-That same year he was invited to cook at the prestigious James Beard House in New York City, and asked to return for a second time in 2013.
+That same year he was invited to cook at the prestigious James Beard House in New York City, and has been asked to return every year since.